lightlace/cpp-docs.de-de/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Rückgabewert

-TRUE, wenn das angegebene Element sichtbar ist, andernfalls "false" ist.
+True, wenn das angegebene Element sichtbar ist. andernfalls "false".

 ### <a name="remarks"></a>Hinweise